-At the 2016 Exponential Manufacturing conference in Boston, I had the pleasure of sitting down with Sandy Pentland to learn more about his work.
+At the 2016 Exponential Manufacturing Summit in Boston, I had the pleasure of sitting down with Sandy Pentland to learn more about his work.

 A large focus of Pentland’s work is using big data to understand patterns of employee interaction and communication in organizations.

 Though people are one of the most valuable assets in an organization, many companies are still approaching management with a 20th century mentality.
 And while building businesses and working with large organizations, Pentland saw the factor that was always messing things up was—the people.

 “If people aren’t interacting correctly and information isn’t spreading correctly, people make bad decisions,” Pentland says.
 “But we could do an order of magnitude better easily, and we’ve been able to show this just by making people more aware of their patterns of communication.”